tekknolagi/tekknolagi.github.com/_posts/2023-08-31-compiling-ml-models.md

         child.grad += derivative_wrt_child(child) * node.grad
 ```

+Where `wrt` means "with respect to".
+It's important that we take the derivative
+of each child *with respect to the child*.

-instead of just setting `child.grad`, we are increasing it for two reasons:
+Instead of just setting `child.grad`, we are increasing it for two reasons:

 * one child may be shared with other parents, in which case it affects both
 * batching, but that's not important right now